A generalised acceleration in bone maturation can result from a number of aetiological factors. They include:

 As it is inherited in an autosomal recessive fashion, consanguineous marriag...

-Labrune syndrome (LS) is a rare condition that consists of a triad of leukoencephalopathy, cerebral calcifications and cysts.
+Labrune syndrome, also known as leukoencephalopathy with calcifications and cysts, is a rare condition that consists of a triad of leukoencephalopathy, cerebral calcifications and cysts.

-LS is an extremely rare condition, with no more than 10 cases reported in literature 2.
-The onset occurs from early infancy to adolescence; few cases have...
+Labrune syndrome is an extremely rare condition, with no more than 10 cases reported in the li...

 Langerhans cell histiocytosis (LCH) is a rare multi-system disease with a wide and heterogeneous clinical spectrum and variable extent of involvement.